-In March 1990 a Group was formed to contribute in whatever way possible to the protection and development of the Glamorgan Canal Local Nature Reserve and Forest Farm, and to promote the study of flora and fauna in their natural habitat.
+In March 1990 a Friends group was formed to contribute in whatever way possible to the protection and development of the Forest Farm Country Park and the Glamorganshire Canal Local Nature Reserve, and to promote the study of flora and fauna in their natural habitat.

-The Friends group is a not-for-profit organisation run by a committee of volunteers and governed by our constitution.
-We work with the Community Park Rangers to protect and maintain Forest Farm and the remains of the Glamorganshire Canal.
+The Friends group is a not-for-profit organisation run by a committee of volunteers and governed by a constitution.
+We work in partnership with Cardiff Council’s Community Park Rangers.

-The Nature Reserve, situated in Whitchurch Cardiff, was formed in 1967 and includes the last remaining stretch of the former Glamorganshire canal, which ran from Merthyr Tydfil to Cardiff.
+The Nature Reserve was formed in 1967 and includes the last remaining stretch of the former Glamorganshire canal, which ran from Merthyr Tydfil to Cardiff.
 The canal still holds fresh water of a high enough quality to provide a good hunting ground for kingfishers, herons and many others species.

 The majority of the woodland is beech and oak with several trees being over 200 years old.
 Long Wood and the canal are designated as a Site of Special Scientific Interest (SSSI).

 The membership of the Friends currently stands at just over 400.
-The Friends join forces with the RSPB on the third Saturday of each month for a walk around the reserve, from 10:00 am to 12:30 pm , to learn about the flora and fauna, and to recognise and record the birds that use the reserve.
+On the second Sunday of each month there’s a volunteering session, and on the third Saturday of each month we hold a walk around the reserve, from 10:00 am to 12:30 pm, to learn about the flora and fauna, and to recognise and record the birds that use the reserve.
 Other walks are arranged during the summer, while in the winter talks and social events are held indoors.